Brielle Biermann Is ‘Feeling So Blessed’ In A Plunging Top And Bucket Hat

-Brielle Biermann struck a pose as she shared her excitement for the return of the Zolciak-Biermann family’s The Real Housewives of Atlanta spin-off show, Don’t Be Tardy.
+Brielle Biermann struck a pose as she shared her excitement for the return of the Zolciak-Biermann family’s The Real Housewives of Atlanta spinoff show, Don’t Be Tardy.
 The 23-year-old reality star celebrated the latest premiere day for the series on Instagram on Tuesday, October 6, as she rocked a plunging black top for a sultry selfie.

 Kim Zolciak-Biermann’s eldest daughter stunned in the photo, which was taken on a sidewalk.
-Brielle looked up into the distance with her lips together in a slight smile as her super long, wavy locks cascaded down over both shoulders.
+Brielle looked up into the distance with her lips together in a slight smile as her super-long, wavy locks cascaded down over both shoulders.

 She showed off her glowing skin in her sleeveless top which flashed her tanned décolletage, though she cropped the snap over her chest.
 Brielle stayed on trend with a light pink bucket hat that was pulled down over her forehead to highlight her perfectly groomed eyebrows.